In this document, you’ll learn about Discounts architecture and how it works.

 product_types.
 Each item of the array would be a

-product_collectionsis an array of product types that this condition applies to if the condition’s
+product_collectionsis an array of product collections that this condition applies to if the condition’s

 product_collections.
 Each item of the array would be a

-product_tagsis an array of product types that this condition applies to if the condition’s
+product_tagsis an array of product tags that this condition applies to if the condition’s

 product_tags.
 Each item of the array would be a

-customer_groupsis an array of product types that this condition applies to if the condition’s
+customer_groupsis an array of customer groups that this condition applies to if the condition’s

 customer_groups.
 Each item of the array would be a